AanandhiVB/bank-admin-backend/README.md

 ## Backend Coding Test

 Create a REST service that can fetch bank details, using the data given in the API’s query parameters.
-The data is obtained is available at: **https://github.com/snarayanank2/indian_banks**.
+The data obtained is available at: **https://github.com/snarayanank2/indian_banks**.
 The services are written using Django and the application is hosted on Heroku.
 PostgreSQL is used for the backend DB and since the free-tier of Heroku has a limit of 10k rows, **_clever-cloud.com_** was used to host the database.

 The usecases of the application: